Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/3 Research Software Management/04_Software-Development-Practices.md

 ### Learning Activities

 - **Slide presentation** (30 mins): Discuss the importance of good software practices that include software version control, software documentation, testing.
-Resources 1&ndash;3 have slide presentations on these different topics from the Netherlands eScience Center training, which can be combined with proper attribution.
+Resources 1&ndash;3 include slide presentations on these different topics from the Netherlands eScience Center training, which can be combined with proper attribution.
-- **Discussion Activity** (30 mins): Following the presentation, the learners should discuss in pairs the top five things you would advise researchers to keep in mind during research software development, based on what you have learned above.
+- **Discussion Activity** (30 mins): Following the presentation, the learners should discuss in pairs the top five things they would advise researchers to keep in mind during research software development, based on what they have learned.
 Each pair should appoint one person to summarise their recommendations to the group.

 ### Materials to Prepare

 - Slide presentation on best practices in research software development (adapted from Resources 1&ndash;3).
-- A list of best practices to compare against the ones the breakout groups come up with (in case something).
+- A list of best practices to compare against the ones the breakout groups come up with.

 ### Instructor Notes

 **Presentation/Discussion:**

-- This LO should aim to introduce best practices and not go into the details of software development.
+- These learning activities should aim to introduce best practices and not go into the details of software development.
 - The instructor can choose, based on the group of learners, how much detail would be appropriate to go into on these topics.
 While many data stewards work with researchers who create research software, some may encounter only a few such cases (or none at all).
 This module is currently set up to convey only the most basic information and point to useful information and resources that learners can engage with either through self-study, or as part of the training session if the instructor deems it appropriate.
-- If some learners are interested in learning these topics in more depth, or if the trainer is interested in a more detailed exploration of one or more of these topics in the session, entire slide decks and learning activities specific to each topic can also be used for version control (Resource 1), Software Testing (Resource 2), Documentation (Resource 3).
+- If some learners are interested in exploring these topics in more depth, or if the trainer is interested in a more detailed exploration of one or more of these topics in the session, entire slide decks and learning activities specific to each topic can also be used for version control (Resource 1), Software Testing (Resource 2), and Documentation (Resource 3).

 ### Resources